 When you’re done with your pre-launch checks, you can publish your store by removing your password.
 Go to Online Store > Preferences and scroll down to the ‘password protection’ section to do this.

 And that’s it!
-Your store is live and you’re ready to start selling.
+Your new Shopify store is live and you’re ready to start selling.